 When the game hits the ground one adventure ends as another begins.
-Magnificent in life, with a little care on your part that critter is poised to deliver a killer encore on a new stage—your dinner table.
+Magnificent in life, that critter is poised to deliver a killer encore on a new stage — your dinner table.

 Maybe some faces in your house light up when they hear wild meat is on the menu.
 Maybe some don’t.